grace-notes/website/contents/topics/holy-spirit.md

 Examples of believers receiving the Holy Spirit:

-• At Pentecost: Acts 2:3
+* At Pentecost: Acts 2:3

-• The Samaritan Christians: Acts 8:17
+* The Samaritan Christians: Acts 8:17

-• Cornelius and his company: Acts.
+* Cornelius and his company: Acts.
 10:44

-• The Ephesian believers: Acts 19:6,7
+* The Ephesian believers: Acts 19:6,7

 The Benefits Derived from Spiritual Power

-• Men receive courage to rebuke sin: Matt.
+* Men receive courage to rebuke sin: Matt.
 3:8

-• Men are enabled to speak with confidence: Acts 4:31-33
+* Men are enabled to speak with confidence: Acts 4:31-33

-• Gives spiritual and moral strength: 2 Sam.
+* Gives spiritual and moral strength: 2 Sam.
 22:40; Isa.
 28:6; Isa.
 40:31; 41:10; Dan.
 11:32; Eph.
 3:16

-• Provides strength in weakness: 1 Cor.
+* Provides strength in weakness: 1 Cor.
 1:27; 2 Cor.
 12:9; 13:4

-• Provides spiritual gifts: Rom.
+* Provides spiritual gifts: Rom.
 12:6; Eph.
 4:11

-THE FRUIT OF THE HOLY SPIRIT
+### The Fruit of the Holy Spirit

 The fruit of the Holy Spirit is the character of Christ being formed in the Christian who is filled with the Spirit.
 Gal.
 5:22, 23 lists the